glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 - The outcomes of the game are used to inform real-world decisions or generate insights.

 Conflict and war have been a focal topic of games and stories for thousands of years.
 Strategy wargames are nearly as old as written history.
 Examples of strategy-focused conflict games can be found across the ancient world, including the Egyptian _Senet_, the Greeks' _Polis_, Chinese _Go_, and India's _Chaturanga_, which eventually became perhaps the most well-known wargame in the world: _Chess_.
 Wargames act as a simplified model of conflict to navigate the world and make effective decisions @perla_why_2011.
-Modern contemporary wargaming evolved from custom variations of chess that incorporated additional rule systems or maps, designed to simulate military battles, most notably @von_reisswitz-kaderzin_und_grabowska_kriegsspiel_1989.
+Modern contemporary wargaming evolved from custom variations of _Chess_ that incorporated additional rule systems or maps, designed to simulate military battles, most notably @von_reisswitz-kaderzin_und_grabowska_kriegsspiel_1989.
 Wargames have also crossed into games for entertainment; commercially successful modern wargames--_Risk_, _Diplomacy_, _Civilization_, _Twilight Struggle_, _Advanced Squad Leader_, _Space Hulk_, even _Dungeons \& Dragons_--all grew out of a desire by military leaders to model and simulate the chaotic nature of conflict @schuurman_game_2021 @greenberg_outline_1981.

 Agents in these games are commonly grouped into one of two categories: _player_ and _adjudicator_.